 Dr Matthew W L Smith

-I'm a postdoctoral researcher in the Galaxies and Observational Cosmology group here at Cardiff University.
+I'm a fixed term lecturer in the Galaxies and Observational Cosmology group here at Cardiff University.
 My research is focused on the dust and gas (basically any stuff between stars!), and how they relate to star-formation in the galaxy.
 The interstellar medium is a crucial factor for understanding the different populations of galaxies we observe and the evolution of the universe.
 My research is primarilary focused on nearby galaxies but sometimes extends further out into the universe.
 To find out more about my research check click the research tab (or for a better formatted version here).

 As an observational astronomer I work with data from many facitilities (including ALMA, VLA, Arecibo, Mopra), in particular I am leading a new large JCMT survey HASHTAG, which is a 275 hr survey to map the entire Andromeda galaxy at 450 and 850 microns.
 My research also heavily relies on data from the Herschel Space Observatory, where I have leading roles in the HELGA survey of Andromeda, H-ATLAS, the Herschel Reference Survey (HRS) and the Herschel Virgo Cluster Survey (HeViCS).
 I am also on the executive committee for JINGLE the largest survey with the JCMT, a member of the MeerKat Fornax Survey and Mongoose MeerKat surveys.

 In addition to my research I play an active role in the department, being a member of a few committees (including the computer and social committees) as well as teaching responsibilities (including undergraduate lecturing).
 For more information on this click the Teaching and Supervision tabs.

 PublicationsWe are currently unable to retrieve the list of publications.
 Visit our institutional repository.